Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 How long should I hold Madd vowels?

-Madd duration varies depending on the type: Madd Asli requires 2 counts (natural elongation), while Madd Fari requires 4-6 counts (extended elongation).
-Use a metronome set to 60 BPM to practice consistent timing.
-Count aloud while holding the vowels to ensure proper duration.
+Madd duration varies depending on the type: Madd Asli: Exactly 2 counts (natural elongation).
+Count "one-two" while holding the vowel.
+Madd Fari: 4-6 counts (extended elongation).
+Count "one-two-three-four" for 4 counts, or "one-two-three-four-five-six" for 6 counts.
+Practice method: Use metronome set to 60 BPM for consistent timing.
+Count aloud while holding vowels to ensure proper duration.
+Common mistake: Making duration inconsistent or incorrect.
+Fix: Practice with metronome consistently, count aloud, record and verify timing.
+Timeline: 2-3 weeks of focused practice to develop consistent timing.

 Which letters are involved in Madd?